Dxyk/Angular-Udemy/Section 20 Authentication & Route Protection in Angular/README.md

    2. Enable Email and Password
    3. Now We are able to send a request containing the email password information to Firebase to register users and authenticate them.
    4. All users can be viewed in the Users tab

+### Lesson 292 - Make sure you got Recipes in your backend

+Make sure the recipes collection in the database exists